SQL > Data Definition Language (DDL) >

 1. Ease of use: A view hides the complexity of the database tables from end users.
 Essentially we can think of views as a layer of abstraction on top of the database tables.

-2. Space savings: Views takes very little space to store, since they do not store actual data.
+2. Space savings: Views take very little space to store, since they do not store actual data.

-3. Additional data security: Views can include only certain columns in the table so that only the non-sensitive columns are included and exposed to the end user.
+3. Data security: Views can include only certain columns in the table so that only the non-sensitive columns are included and exposed to the end user.
 In addition, some databases allow views to have different security settings, thus hiding sensitive data from prying eyes.